AI Gateway

 Teams adopt multiple model providers and internal AI tools, but direct API usage spreads credentials, approval logic, and audit visibility across too many places.
 This usually appears after several internal AI experiments are already live, which means policy and provider decisions are scattered across tools, SDKs, and team-owned workflows.

-Posturio AI Gateway gives teams one OpenAI-compatible control plane for routing, policy enforcement, and usage visibility across internal AI deployment.
+Posturio AI Gateway gives teams one OpenAI-compatible request layer for routing, policy enforcement, and usage visibility across internal AI deployment.
 The goal is to centralize control without slowing down engineers or blocking useful AI adoption.

 How Posturio Helps